 From everything I read, the key to introducing the calming space to a young child (especially a two-year-old) is to keep things playful and consistent.
 I loved that the manual encouraged us to pick a ritual that best suited our life.

-If you're like us, you might find yourself visiting your calming space more than just once a day.
-Pulling a PeaceMakers card every morning has been awesome for us, plus my daughter likes to curl up with her SnuggleBuddies and read a book with me before nap time, so these have become our daily rituals.
+If you're like us, you might find that you visit your Calming Corner more than once a day.
+Pulling a PeaceMakers card every morning has been an awesome way to start each day for us.
+Later in the afternoon, or sometimes after dinner, my daughter likes to curl up with her SnuggleBuddies and read a book with me.
+Just before naptime is her favorite snuggle time in our calming corner, and it makes getting her to sleep easier.
+These have become our daily rituals.

 Show your child how you use the space and invite them there when you have a big feeling.
 Name your feeling, find it on the chart, and talk about where you feel it in your body.
 Choose a strategy from the poster to calm down.
 Here is how that may sound:

 - “Mommy is having a big feeling.
 I am going to visit the Calming Corner.”
-Look at the poster and say “I feel mad” and, while pointing to the mad face say, “This is mad.”
+Look at the poster and say, “I feel mad,” then point to the mad face, saying, “This is mad.”

 As you get comfortable with your Calming Corner, you will realize that it is just as routine as a morning cup of coffee or that soak in a bathtub.
-It is a ritual that is meant to help serve a greater purpose, and there is nothing wrong with getting a head start on that.
+Learning ways to calm our bodies when we are upset or overwhelmed is a practice.
+Our Calming Corner made this practice fun for our toddler, and there's nothing wrong with getting a head start on that.